mg2812746/findmymicrowave/README.md

 - Add microwave layer to map, and maybe include an option to view an image of the microwave's physical location.
 - Add feature to include user's location and create a path from user to each microwave.

+#### Documentation Needed To Complete
+1. SRS Doc - Update what we have to fit this iteration
+2. SMNP - Update what we have to fit this iteration
+3. Instruction Manual - Screenshots of working app with description.
+4. Maintenance Manual - Details file structure and file description.